railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_searching.rst

 You've seen several methods of accessing documents quickly:

-* From attachments to an Open ERP resource,
+* From attachments to an OpenERP resource,

-* Through FTP access to Open ERP,
+* Through FTP access to OpenERP,

 * Using the menu :menuselection:`Document Management --> Structure of Directories`.

-But if you don't know where a specific document can be found, Open ERP also has a search tool integrated into its document management.
+But if you don't know where a specific document can be found, OpenERP also has a search tool integrated into its document management.
 To search for a file use the menu :menuselection:`Document Management --> Search for a file`.
 You get to a document search screen that lets you search amongst all the attachments and all the documents in the FTP server.